ywang922/Deep-Learning/README.md

 > ##### Which model has a lower loss?

-> LSTM Stock Predictor Using Closing Prices model has a lower loss, becuase its loss is 0.0567; on the other hand, LSTM Stock Predictor Using Fear and Greed Index loss is 0.1747.
+> LSTM Stock Predictor Using Closing Prices model has a lower loss, becuase its loss (in window size 10) is 0.0567; on the other hand, LSTM Stock Predictor Using Fear and Greed Index loss (in window size 10) is 0.1747.